xasz/ISCPP/readme.md

 # First Setup

-Open '/register' and register your first user.
+On the initial setup, when no user exist the login route gets forwarded to the register route.
 This route is disabled after the first user is added.
-There is currently no option to add another user!.

 Setup your Sophos Central Cerdentials in The `General Settings`